tum-i4/localizing-android-malicious-behaviors/README.md

 * ```train(fixedLength, pathToGoodware, pathToDictionary)```
 * ```computeLogForOneSample(model, sigma, sample)```

-### Extraction (Localization of Malicious Behaviors)
+### Localization of Malicious Behaviors
 #### Using Association Rules
-The **extraction (or localization)** of malicious segments with Association Rules is covered by the module `localizationAssoc.py`.
+The **localization** of malicious segments with Association Rules is covered by the module `localizationAssoc.py`.
 In this module the localization takes place in the functions `localize` and `localizeRealData` depending on which data set we use.
 We apply the third-party too *Apyori* to generate association rules in the function `calculateRules`.
 For the measurement of the method we calculate the metric `appearance` in the function `checkForMalBehavior`.

 * ```localize(pathToFolder, pathToDictionary, thresholdsAndLengths, support, confidence, allMalBehaviors, expId)```
 * ```localizeRealData(pathToFolder, pathToDictionary, thresholdsAndLengths, support, confidence)```